 The main cons of using a freelancer is being able to find one that can meet your needs, budget and deadline, as good operators are often in demand.
 When working with a freelancer make sure you are comfortable with the communication and have a clear contract around deliverables, and who owns the IP created.
 Here’s a tip – it must be you.
-You also need to consider the CMS that comes with your site, and that you have the capacity to change content when you need to.
+You also need to consider the Content Management System (CMS) that comes with your site, and that you have the capacity to change content when you need to.
 If the freelancer holds the reins of change this can be very awkward especially if there is a communications problem or they shut their business down.
 Communication is key to these relationships working so find someone who you feel really gets you, your product and especially your brand.
 If you think it won’t happen to you, think again, as many, many Tasmanian businesses have been through the Digital Ready Coaching Program in crisis because all communication had broken down with their web designer and their business was effectively hijacked.
 Ask for a contract, speak to previous clients, and have a clear timeline of deliverables and payments to be made, and any ongoing costs.

 Agencies cost more to use because they are generally delivering a more comprehensive product.
 You will typically pay upwards of $6000 for a basic website and anywhere north of $12000 for custom made solutions.
 Agencies will provide you with end-to-end service usually including content, graphics and a full range of functionality.
 Like with freelancing, your end product will only be as good as the design brief you can give, and the experience will be enhanced with good communication and a synergy of values and shared vision.
 An agency should give you a very clear timeline for deliverables, with detailed costings and a justification for the expense against your brief and functional requirements.
 All your systems should be integrated and agencies will often also bring you some big picture and blue sky thinking, making your ideas a component of the greater sum of parts.